 The biggest challenge faced in this market is awareness.
 Like many new technologies, enablement and adoption becomes a challenge.
 Especially in developing countries where exposure to these products are minimal, it is important to study and understand the use of geosynthetics.

-According to Jaqueline Sterrenberg of Engineered Linings a supplier and installer of geosynthetics products in Africa, challenges in the market include: Inexperienced Purchasers who purchase the cheapest lining option and do not consider the quality of the lining required for their specific application, transport of containers of lining from Port to remote sites; meeting deadlines and time-frames for inaccessible, remote locations and also Problems with Customs clearances relating to consumables and returnable tools
+According to AKS lining systems Laboratory Manager, a supplier of geomembranes in Africa, challenges in the market include: Inexperienced customers who purchase the cheapest lining option and do not consider the quality of the lining required for their specific application, transport of containers of lining from Port to remote sites; meeting deadlines and time-frames for inaccessible, remote locations and also Problems with Customs clearances relating to consumables and returnable tools

 As one of the experts in this industry, Strata takes several steps to ensure prospective and existing clients are technically sound with the material.
 This includes installation guidelines, product guidelines, exhaustive test reports, informative case studies, technical in-person workshops, and several informational videos.